 Did you know Google™ only searches less than 5% of the internet?
-Also, did you know that anyone can publish on the world wide web?
-Where can someone get high quality information, quickly and easily, for school projects?
+Also, did you know that anyone could publish on the Worldwide web?
+Where can someone get high-quality information, quickly and easily, for school projects?
 Try Databases!

 The ones below are a few superstar resources you should check out.
 Click on the icons below to get started.

 Several of these sources are also available via Classlink.
 Need help searching?
-See Mrs. Troike in the library. :)
+See Mrs. Hunter in the library. :)

 Get online tutoring for subjects like math, English, and history.
 Work with a live tutor or use the resources to study independently.

 Available Mon-Fri 8am to 2am; Sat & Sun, noon to 2 am.

 A comprehensive encyclopedia resource designed for students with articles, videos, educator tools, eBooks, research guides and more.

 Alaska's Digital Archives presents a wealth of historical photographs, albums, oral histories, moving images, maps, documents, physical objects, and other materials from archives, museums and libraries throughout our state.